jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Speed and latency

-Many people attribute problems to the Server that are in fact problems with the _client_.
-Much depends on the clients' hard/software setup, the networks that _they_ are on, and whether they are sticking to [Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).
+Many people attribute problems to the Server that are in fact problems with the _Client_.
+Much depends on the Clients' hard/software setup, the networks that _they_ are on, and whether they are sticking to [Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).

 **_The capability of the Server itself (and the network it's on) is NOT the main determinant of the quality of a Jamulus session!_**